 Early History of the Hanshoe family

 This web page shows only a small excerpt of our Hanshoe research.
-Another 139 words (10 lines of text) covering the years 1300, 1628, 1673, 1663, 1608, 1679, 1663, 1618 and 1700 are included under the topic Early Hanshoe History in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) covering the years 1300, 1628, 1673, 1663, 1631, 1608, 1679, 1663, 1614, 1621, 1624, 1635, 1639, 1618, 1700 and 1618 are included under the topic Early Hanshoe History in all our PDF Extended History products and printed products wherever possible.

 Hanshoe Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hanshoe have been found, including Henshaw, Henshall, Henshawe and others.

 Early Notables of the Hanshoe family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Hanshoe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 93 words (7 lines of text) are included under the topic Early Hanshoe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hanshoe family